Complete Guide to R2 Rafting – Tips, Techniques, and Safety

 Best Rivers for R2 Rafting

 R2 rafting works best on rivers that offer a mix of technical challenges and fun rapids.
 Some spots are better suited for two-person rafting than others because of the water flow, obstacles, and accessibility.
-Here’s a list of some top places you should check out.

 Arkansas River, Colorado